codebender828/svm-transaction-serializer-toolkit/README.md

 ## Using the Output

 1. Copy the Base58 transaction string
-2. Go to your Squads interface
+2. Go to your Squads or Kronus interface
 3. Use the "Propose Transaction" feature
 4. Paste the Base58 transaction string
 5. Select your vault (the one you configured in `FEE_PAYER_PUBKEY`)